cooljoseph1/battlehack20-minimal/README.md

 ```
 Most things should be able to be run the same as with the original `battlehack20`,
 but much faster and without a sandbox.

+### Known Issues
+A few things are not implemented in the minimalengine.
+These include
+* bytecode
+* the minimalengine does not log as much as the original